2.3 Network properties setting

 · Our tested web browser is Google Chrome version 116.0.5845.141.

-· The RSA certificate used in this demonstration is self-signed, meaning it was not issued by a certification authority (CA).
+· The certificate used in this demonstration is self-signed, meaning it was not issued by a certification authority (CA).
 When attempting to access the server with a self-signed certificate, the web browser may display a "Not Secure" alert.

 · In case of downloading a binary pattern, a “Save as” dialog window appears.
 Users can save the file and view the binary data after the download process is complete.